A Footnotes Analyst guide for investors

 For the temporary difference approach the deferred tax balance is calculated from the difference between the tax base and accounting carrying value of the asset.
 Changes in this deferred tax balance determine the amount recognised in profit and loss.
 In this example, the deferred tax calculated from temporary and timing differences is the same.
 This is not always the case – there are some transactions where the amounts differ.

-Notice how current tax (tax payable in respect of the year) and the effective current tax rate is low initially and increases once the tax allowance ceases.
-The effect of including deferred tax is to produce an effective tax rate that is more consistent with the economic burden of tax.
+Notice how current tax (tax payable in respect of the year) and the effective current tax rate is low initially (12.5% in year 1) and increases once the tax allowance ceases (24% in year 3).
+The effect of including deferred tax is to produce an effective tax rate that is more consistent with the economic burden of tax, in this case the statutory rate of 20%.

 In practice, companies have multiple transactions that all create different and overlapping deferred tax effects and not just a single transaction as we illustrate above.
 What you see in financial statements is the aggregation of many adjustments.
 The effect is that the difference between the current and total effective tax rates is often less than we illustrate.
 Nevertheless, deferred tax fulfils an important function in ensuring that the overall tax reported in a particular period fairly reflects the tax burden of profit earned and that the future expected increase or reduction in taxes is recognised as a liability or asset in the balance sheet.